Cephei18/HostelMate-App/README.md

 # HostelMate

-**HostelMate** is a smart mobile solution designed to streamline hostel maintenance and lost & found systems for students and caretakers.
-Initially developed for IIT Mandi, the app addresses real-world inefficiencies in handling complaints and recovering lost items using Firebase and AI technologies.
+**HostelMate** is a smart mobile solution designed to streamline hostel maintenance and lost & found systems for students and caretakers.The app addresses real-world inefficiencies in handling complaints and recovering lost items using Firebase and AI technologies.

 ---